Blaisorblade/pdbp.github.io/index.md

 ## **Introduction**

 When writing an introduction it is challenging to find the right balance between providing *too many* details or *too few* details.
-This introduction provides *(hopefully not too) many* details.
+This introduction provides (hopefully not too) many details.
-It is perfectly fine to read this introduction *diagonally*.
+It is perfectly fine to read this introduction diagonally.

 ### **Introducing `FP`**